mmeendez8/mmeendez8.github.io/_posts/2021-07-01-dvc-tutorial.md

 selected: y
 ---

-[Data Version Control (DVC)](https://dvc.org/) is one of the most amazing projects in recent years.
+[Data Version Control (DVC)](https://dvc.org/){:target="_blank"}{:rel="noopener noreferrer"} is one of the most amazing projects in recent years.
 Before using it, we used to have trouble reproducing our models and experiments.
 We store our images and annotations in high-volume network attached storage where multiple people work every day, so there was no proper way to modify images or annotations while maintaining a correct and reproducible change history.
 You can imagine how often someone accidentally deletes an image, modifies some annotations, or infinitely more random problems that ended in trouble for properly reproducing our experiments.

 In this post I will try to show how to configure DVC and how it can help us to maintain version of our datasets that can be easily integrated with Github.

 ## Why DVC?

-The first thing we should do is understanding how DVC works, we can check its [landing page](https://dvc.org/) which contains some intuitive explanations:
+The first thing we should do is understanding how DVC works, we can check its [landing page](https://dvc.org/){:target="_blank"}{:rel="noopener noreferrer"} which contains some intuitive explanations:

 - Machine Learning projects are defined by code and data
 - We know how to track code using git